-Either of the following circumstances raises a presumption that the student is residing in the State of Maryland primarily for the purpose of attending an educational institution and therefore, does not qualify for in-state status under this policy:
+Either of the following circumstances raises a presumption that the student is residing in the State of Maryland primarily for the purpose of attending an educational institution and, therefore, does not qualify for in-state status under this Policy:

-- 1. A student is attending school or living outside Maryland at the time of application for admission to a USM institution, or - 2.
-A student is Financially Dependent on a person who is not a resident of Maryland.
+- A student is attending school or living outside Maryland at the time of application for admission to a USM institution, or - A student is Financially Dependent on a person who is not a resident of Maryland.
+A student will be considered financially independent if the student provides 50% or more of his or her own living and educational expenses and has not been claimed as a dependent on another person's most recent tax returns.